-Fund: A fiscal entity with revenues and expenses which are segregated for the purpose of carrying out a specific purpose or activity.
+Fund: A fiscal and accounting entity with revenues and expenses which are segregated for the purpose of carrying out a specific purpose or activity.

-Fund Balance: The excess of the assets of a fund over its liabilities and carry-over encumbrances.
+Fund Balance: The difference between fund assets and fund liabilities - similar to net worth in a private sector entity.
 Includes reserved/designated and unrestricted balances.